 With their sophomore album, Temples sends a message that they’re more than a 60’s nostalgia act.

-The neo-psychedelic group from Kettering, England went from uploading their songs on YouTube to playing Coachella and performing on The Tonight Show over the span of two years.
-Their second album, though, is proof that that Temples’ fame isn’t fleeting.
-Volcano is a solid follow up to 2014’s Sun Structures, with the band moving forward from their debut album but not too forward.
+Temples went from uploading songs on YouTube to playing Coachella and performing on The Tonight Show over the span of two years.
+With their second album, the neo-psychedelic group from Kettering, proves they deserve more than 15 minutes in the spotlight.
+Volcano is a solid follow up to 2014’s Sun Structures, with the band moving forward from their debut album… but not too far forward.

 Volcano takes no time getting to the point with opening track “Certainty” unleashing a bright and bouncy synth hook over lead singer, James Bagshaw’s floating vocals.
-“Certainty” is one of the highlights of Volcano, if not the album’s best song, which is probably why the band chose to release it as a single.
-“Mystery of Pop” and “Oh the Saviour” are also standout tracks that follow in the same jangly fashion as the opener.
+“Certainty” is one of the highlights of Volcano, if not the album’s best song.

-The album loses some of its steam around the halfway mark, with “Open Air” and “How Would You Like to Go?” being a little too spacey for my taste, but the two tracks that round out the album, “Roman Godlike Man” and “Strange or be Forgotten” end things on a high note.
+The album loses some of its steam around the halfway mark, with throwaway tracks like “Open Air” and “How Would You Like to Go?” but regains its footing with the two tracks rounding out the album, “Roman Godlike Man” and “Strange or be Forgotten”.